dsnezhkov/htsnap/README.md

 The idea is to automate navigation to sites for visual inspection.
 Essentialy, a human looking through 1000 still images of websites would pick interesting patterns quicker.
 Hsnap take a file with a lis t of URLs, visits (scrapes) the site and saves a PNG to diredctory of your choosing for "album-style" viewing offline.

-It is based on PhantomJS's WebKit engine to have fuill support of rendering and JS.
+It is based on PhantomJS's WebKit engine to have full support of rendering and JS.
 ---
 ## Usage